Duration

 4

-The student should submit a portfolio by the end of the design foundation program.
+The student should submit a portfolio by the end of the design foundation year.

 Bachelor of Architecture